-The structured interview asks about issues, situations, responsibilities, activities, incidents, etc. which a newly hired Accountant may have to address.
-On the day of the test, you will be given a chance to look over the questions that you will be asked on the test before you start the interview.
-You will have a chance to think about your answers for the test, and you should take notes to help guide your responses.
+The structured interview asks about issues, situations, responsibilities, activities, incidents, etc. which a newly hired Principal Buyer may have to address.
+You will have a chance to think about your answers for the interview, and you should take notes to help guide your responses.
 Good notes contain the essential or important details.
 The notes do not need to be written in complete sentences.
 You are the only one who needs to be able to read and understand your notes.
 Your notes will not be graded.
 Your notes will be collected at the end of the interview.